Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Beautiful language.

 Language of love.
-So right there.

-Then she said, I'm not sitting here crying, baby.
+I'm not sitting near crying baby.

-And Marissa said, he won't cry the whole time.
+And Marissa said he won't cry the whole time.

 Flight attendant Tabitha came over.

-Tabitha was clearly born in about 1965, part of the Bewitched TV series.
+Tabith was clearly born in about 1965,

-And the exchange involved her going, you know, stop swearing,
+She involved, like her going, you know, stop swearing, stop being a dickhead.

-stop being a dickhead.
 And Susan just said, you know, I'm not having this.

 What's your name?